yt-project/yt/doc/source/examining/loading_data.rst

   installations of this package and the `PyWCS <http://stsdas.stsci .edu/astrolib/pywcs/>`_ package are not supported.

-Though FITS datasets are composed of one data cube in the FITS file, upon being loaded into yt they are automatically decomposed into grids:
+Though FITS a image is composed of one data cube in the FITS file, upon being loaded into yt it is automatically decomposed into grids:

 .. code-block:: python